SadiqAmaan/invest-wise-dashboard/README.md

 ## 🚀 Deployment

+### Vercel

+This project is configured for easy deployment on Vercel.
+The `vercel.json` file includes:

+- Build command: `npm run build`
+- Output directory: `build`
+- Rewrites for single-page application routing
+- Cache headers for static assets

+To deploy:

+1. Connect your GitHub repository to Vercel.
+2. Vercel will automatically detect the configuration and build the project.
+3. Your app will be live at the provided Vercel URL.

+### Other Platforms

-Deploy on Vercel, Netlify, or GitHub Pages.
+Deploy on Netlify or GitHub Pages.
 Build the project with `npm run build` and follow the platform's deployment guide.

 <div align="center">
 Made with ❤️ by Sadiq Amaan